-Spinal compression is a condition occurs when the vertebrae in the spine are compressed or squeezed, leading to pain, limited mobility, and a decrease in overall quality of life.
+Spinal compression is a condition occurs when the vertebrae in the spine are compressed or squeezed.
+When the spinal nerves become compressed as a result, this can lead to pain, limited mobility, and a decrease in overall quality of life.

 Understanding Spinal Compression